 - Avoid taking decongestant and antihistamine medications

-- Double void: Empty your bladder, wait a moment, then try to empty it again.
+- Practicing double voiding (empty the bladder, wait a moment, then try again)

 BPH Treatment: Drugs for Urine Flow

-Often prescribed for high blood pressure, alpha blockers help relax the muscles in the prostate gland and bladder.
-This allows urine to flow more freely.
-Alpha blockers approved by the FDA to treat BPH include alfuzosin, tamsulosin, doxazosin, and terazosin.
+Alpha blockers, drugs often prescribed to treat high blood pressure, can help relax the muscles in the bladder and prostate, allowing urine to flow more freely.
+Alpha blockers that are FDA-approved to treat BPH include alfuzosin, tamsulosin, doxazosin, and terazosin.
 A common side effect of these medications is decreased or lack of ejaculation.

 BPH Treatment: Drugs to Slow Prostate Growth

-A class of medications known as 5-alpha reductase inhibitors may stop the prostate from growing or even shrink it in some men.
-They lower the production of DHT, a hormone involved in prostate growth.
-However, these medications -- which include dutasteride and finasteride.
-The downside of these drugs is that they can lower sex drive and cause erectile dysfunction.
-And it can take up to a year to feel the benefits.
+5-alpha reductase inhibitors are drugs that can stop growth of the prostate or even shrink its size.
+They work by lowering the production of the hormone DHT.
+Examples of these medications are dutasteride and finasteride.
+The downside of these drugs is that they can lower sex drive and can cause erectile dysfunction.
+It can also take up to a year to see benefits with these drugs.

 BPH Treatment: Medicine Combinations